ahkscript/awesome-AutoHotkey/README.md

 *List of useful AutoHotkey libraries.
 Library is code that has some reusable functionality that can be combined with your own code in order to create new functionality.*

 ### Clipboard
-* [WinClip](http://www.apathysoftworks.com/ahk/WinClip.zip) - WinClip is a clipboard manipulation class extending AutoHotkey's clipboard capabilities including support for RTF, HTML and images.
+* [WinClip](http://www.apathysoftworks.com/ahk/WinClip.zip) - by Deo - WinClip is a clipboard manipulation class extending AutoHotkey's clipboard capabilities including support for RTF, HTML and images.
 Forum thread: [link](http://www.autohotkey.com/board/topic/74670-class-winclip-direct-clipboard-manipulations/).

 ### Console
-* [AHKonsole](https://github.com/G33kDude/Console) - Class based AutoHotkey library for console support.
+* [AHKonsole](https://github.com/G33kDude/Console) - by G33kdude - Class based AutoHotkey library for console support.
 This library enables you to create an object representing a console to interact with, as well as multiple console buffer objects to facilitate in double buffering.
 Forum thread: [link](http://ahkscript.org/boards/viewtopic.php?f=6&t=4955).
-* [LibCon](https://github.com/joedf/LibCon.ahk) - AutoHotkey Library For Console Support.
+* [LibCon](https://github.com/joedf/LibCon.ahk) - by joedf - AutoHotkey Library For Console Support.
 This library enables you to write console applications and interact with other console instances.
 Basically, this library facilitates anything that has to do with writing and interacting with consoles.
 Forum thread: [link](http://ahkscript.org/boards/viewtopic.php?t=17).

 ### <a name="libraries-data-format"></a>Data format
 * [AutoHotkey-JSON](https://github.com/cocobelgica/AutoHotkey-JSON) - by cocobelgica - JSON lib for AutoHotkey.
 Forum  [link](http://ahkscript.org/boards/viewtopic.php?f=6&t=627).